What Is Diaphragmatic Breathing and Is It Good for Me?By Brittany Risher Reviewed by Briana Rodriquez, R.D. Science-Backed

 1. Find a comfortable place, such as your bed, couch or a mat on the floor.
 Lie down, using pillows to prop up your body so you are completely comfortable.

-2. With your knees bent or legs straight, place one hand on your belly and the other hand on your chest.
+2. With your knees bent or legs straight, place one hand on your abdomen and the other hand on your chest.
 It does not matter which hand you place where.

 3. Breathing through your nose, inhale deeply.
 You will feel the hand on your stomach slowly start to rise, while the hand on your chest should remain fairly still.